 candidate resource options in its capacity expansion model on the basis of estimated seasonal energy, seasonal demand savings and expected program costs.

-For purposes of calculating avoided cost, the electric utility shall compare the capacity expansion model of its preferred resource model with the same model excluding all demand-side resources as resource options in the first four (4) years.

-The electric utility’s avoided demand cost calculation shall identify specific generation, transmission, or distribution investments that can be reduced, deferred, or avoided as a result of demand-side program implementation.
+Avoided costs from the immediately prior quadrennial IRP filing (or triennial, if applicable) may be used to satisfy Sections 3(B) and 3(C) in this chapter, for the purposes of developing different combinations of demand-side resources as candidate options in the analysis for the IRP filing in question.

 The electric utility shall model Missouri Energy Efficiency Investment Act (MEEIA) demand-side resource options separately from non-MEEIA demand-side resource options.